Tana Mongeau Defends Marriage To Jake Paul After Saying Their Wedding Was ‘For Fun And Content’

 “Especially considering they charged 50 bucks for people to watch it,” wrote one Twitter user in reply to Tana’s tweet.
 “It’s one thing to just do it but that took it to a whole new level for me and how messed up it all is.

-Even Jake Paul’s brother Logan has said that he doesn’t believe that the “marriage” will last.
+Even Jake Paul’s brother Logan has said that he doesn’t believe the “marriage” will last.

 “Seems a bit hasty, in my opinion,” he said of the wedding in an interview with Buzzfeed News’ Stephanie McNeal.
 “Seems a bit pre-emptive, one may say.”